Thai Chicken Wings

 • Lime – Traditionally lime leaves are used in the powder though I choose to use lime zest as well as lime juice.
 The zest from the lime is mixed with the rice powder and other ingredients while the lime juice is squeezed over the fried wings to help the powder adhere to the crispy wings.

-How to Make Thai Chicken Wings
+How to Make Thai Chicken Wings (Step-by-Step)

-Step 1: Toast rice
+Step 1: Toast the rice.

 Add the rice, lemongrass and chili to a nonstick skillet and toast over medium-low heat, shaking the pan occasionally until the rice is toasted and golden brown, about 15 minutes.

-grind rice for Thai chicken wings
+grind rice for Thai chicken wings.

-Step 2: Grind rice
+Step 2: Grind the rice.

 Remove from heat and let cool completely.
 Then add the toasted rice mixture to the bowl of a food processor, spice grinder or mortar and pestle, with the lime zest, sugar, salt and garlic powder.
 Grind until the texture of sand.
 Strain out any large pieces of lemongrass.